You’ve gone through all the work that was required of you, and you’re about to finish four years of high school.

 Some colleges have an average acceptance GPA closer to 2.5.

-However, going off of the normal way of things, test scores have statistically been a major factor in acceptances for many schools, but are almost never the biggest factor.
+Test scores have statistically been a major factor in acceptances for many schools, but are almost never the biggest factor.

 As far as ACT goes, the test gives a score between 1 and 36.
 The national average is 21.
 But what are your chances of getting into college based on your score?